 Will a HELOC or home equity loan be cheaper this summer?

-In theory, then, a home equity loan, since it already has a lower rate than a HELOC and is positioned to be impacted by Fed rate cuts, could be cheaper this summer.
-But it depends on when the home equity loan funding is officially secured.
-That's because home equity loan rates are fixed while HELOC rates are variable.
-In other words, if you lock in a home equity loan rate of approximately 8.20% in July, and rates cool later in the month, a HELOC could become cheaper by August as they change monthly for borrowers.
-HELOCs have seen more material rate drops over the past year or so, too, as they dropped by almost two full percentage points between September 2024 and April 2025, before rising again in recent months.
-Home equity loan rates, meanwhile, have declined gradually, in smaller increments.
+That noted, the consistent decline HELOC rates were on earlier this year and in 2024 has slowed significantly in recent weeks and rates have reversed course a bit.
+They're still more than 1.5 points below their September 2024 average but are not as low as the 7.90% they were averaging in early spring, either.
+And remember that should market predictions be incorrect, and rate cuts remain on hold or unforeseen economic factors change the dynamics altogether, HELOC rates can and will increase while the home equity loan rate you secure in June will be the same one in July, August, September and beyond.

-Homeowners, then, will need to carefully consider the lower home equity loan rate they may be able to secure at the start of the summer against the likely lower HELOC rate that may materialize later this summer, perhaps even sooner than expected.
-Still, with the home functioning as collateral and the possibility of losing it to foreclosure if repayments can't be made, homeowners who want a secure way to borrow equity may be better served by starting with today's available home equity loan rates and simply look to refinance in the future if rates decline in a meaningful way.
+In short: HELOCs are likely to become cheaper than home equity loans this summer but it's not a guarantee, particularly in today's hard-to-predict economic landscape.
+So take that prediction with a grain of salt and take the time to do your own research and online comparison shopping to determine your own thoughts on where rates could be heading for either home equity borrowing product.

-Compare your current home equity loan and HELOC offers online to learn more.
+Compare HELOC and home equity loan rates online here to learn more.

 The bottom line